radareorg/radare2-book/src/refcard/intro.md

 The `?$?` command will display the variables that can be used in any math operation inside the r2 shell.
-For example, using the `? $$` command to evaluate a number or `?v` to just the the value in one format.
+For example, using the `? $$` command to evaluate a number or `?v` to just the value in one format.

 All commands in r2 that accept a number supports the use of those variables.